Passer au contenu

 Tips:

-To target the chest muscles, lean your upper body slightly forward.
+To target your chest, lean your torso slightly forward.

-To target the triceps, keep your upper body straight and your elbows close to your body.
+To target your triceps, keep your torso upright and your elbows close to your body.

 Muscle-up